-Despite rumors surrounding webinars, they are still game-changing for many businesses.
-Even though some have completely stopped using webinars for their 2018 sales and marketing campaigns, a lot of brands still continue to report significant results from this marketing method.
+Despite many unfortunate rumors swirling around about webinars and their effectiveness, they are still game-changing for many businesses.
+Even though some have completely stopped using webinars for their sales and marketing campaigns, a lot of brands still continue to report significant results from this marketing method.
 The fundamental principles for any webinar include creating captivating content, integrating professional audio-visual design, and compelling viewers to participate in relevant discussions.

 The main reason why businesses and experts ask their prospects and customers to pay for their webinars is due to the investment that they put into the creation, improvement, and promotion of these presentations.
 Wouldn’t you feel the need to ask for payment for the time and money that you spent on a project?